shmehdi01/webrequest/README.md

 # webrequest
 Use WebRequest for easy webservice GET,POST, MULTIPART request

+Note : Make sure you have given INTERNET PERMISSION in manifest.xml

 Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories: